 In all aspects of life, 80% of outputs, results and consequences come from 20% of inputs, efforts and causes.
 Richard Koch was the first to write a book to present how individuals and groups can apply the 80/20 Principle to achieve much more results with much less effort.
-In this summary of the 80/20 Principle, we’ll give a synopsis of how the principle works and how you can apply it to multiply your productivity and happiness.
+In this free version of The 80/20 Principle summary, we’ll give a synopsis of how the principle works and how you can apply it to multiply your productivity and happiness.

 What’s the 80/20 Principle?